Updated on September 12, 2023

 The level of education and earning potential of both spouses

 The contributions each spouse made to the marriage, including housekeeping and raising the children

 The separate property of each and the division of marital property received by each

-The ultimate goal of your collaborative divorce is to resolve each of the terms of divorce outside of the need for the court’s intervention.
+The ultimate goal of your collaborative divorce is to resolve each of the terms of divorce listed above without the need for the court’s intervention.
 An experienced Killeen divorce attorney can help you negotiate with your ex and find mutually agreeable terms.
 Contact a lawyer today to discuss the terms that apply to your case.

 The Collaborative Divorce Process

 In order to enter into a collaborative divorce, you and your divorcing spouse will need to sign a Participation Agreement, which outlines the rules of engagement.
-Your dedicated divorce attorney will go over this agreement with you carefully to ensure that you understand what is involved and what is expected of you and that you are comfortable with the terms included.
-There are several basic elements of collaborative divorce that it is important to understand.
+Your dedicated Killeen divorce attorney will go over this agreement with you carefully to ensure that you understand what is involved and what is expected of you and that you are comfortable with the terms included.

 It is important to note that a collaborative divorce is in no way an abbreviated divorce process when it comes to hammering out mutually acceptable terms.
-Both sides will be required to provide each other with every manner of documentation necessary to sort the matters before them out.
-Generally, this means financial documentation such as the following:
+Both sides will be required to provide each other with every manner of documentation necessary to sort out the matters before them.

 Past and current tax filings